scottyschup/ruby-curriculum/w1d5/intro-algorithms.md

       node.
     * A `#value` method that returns the value stored at the node.
-* Write a `parent=` method which (1) sets the parent property and (2) adds the node to there parent's array of children (unless we're setting parent to `nil`).
+* Write a `parent=` method which (1) sets the parent property and (2) adds the node to their parent's array of children (unless we're setting parent to `nil`).

 Test your code out with [this RSpec file][tree-node-rspec]